Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 The main pathway for the degradation of fatty acids is mitochondrial β-oxidation with acetyl-CoA as the end-product, a key metabolic pathway for energy homoeostasis in issues such as the liver, heart and skeletal muscle.
 During fasting, this is of special importance as most tissues other than the brain can utilize fatty acids directly to generate energy.
 The liver can use this mechanism to convert fatty acids into ketone bodies via acetyl-CoA and acetoacetyl-CoA as an additional source of energy for all tissues, but especially for the brain.

 At its simplest, four enzymes are involved in the cycle of β-oxidation of a long-chain saturated fatty acid as its CoA ester in mitochondria.
-The first step consists in the formation of a double bond between the C2 and C3 by the enzyme acyl-CoA-dehydrogenase to produce trans-Δ2-enoyl-CoA while flavin adenine dinucleotide (FAD) is reduced to FADH2.
-Next, the trans-2 double bond is hydrated stereospecifically by an enoyl-CoA hydratase to form L‑3‑hydroxyacyl-CoA, which is in turn oxidized by a hydroxyacyl-CoA dehydrogenase to produce 3-ketoacyl-CoA with nicotinamide adenine dinucleotide (NAD) reduced to NADH.
+The first step consists in the formation of a double bond between the C2 and C3 by the enzyme acyl-CoA-dehydrogenase to produce a trans-Δ2-enoyl-CoA while flavin adenine dinucleotide (FAD) is reduced to FADH2.
+Next, the trans-2 double bond is hydrated stereospecifically by an enoyl-CoA hydratase to form an L‑3‑hydroxyacyl-CoA, which is in turn oxidized by a hydroxyacyl-CoA dehydrogenase to produce a 3-ketoacyl-CoA with nicotinamide adenine dinucleotide (NAD) reduced to NADH.
 The cycle is completed when the keto intermediate is cleaved between C2 and C3 by thiolysis by a 3-ketoacyl-CoA thiolase to produce acetyl-CoA and the CoA ester of a fatty acid two carbons shorter than the original.
 A new cycle then commences, and the reaction continues until all the fatty acid is converted to acetyl-CoA units.

 Beta-oxidation of long-chain saturated fatty acids